memre12/itu_zes_weeklyhw/weeklyhw3/README.md

 # Understanding Pointers in C++ and Smart Pointers Implementation

 In this assignment, I delved into the intricacies of pointers in C++ and explored the advantages and disadvantages associated with them.
-The oral presentation covers the fundamentals of pointers, while the report focuses on specific topics related to pointers in C++.

     Garbage Collection Mechanism:
         Explored the absence of automatic garbage collection in C++.